aalto-trafficsense/public-transport-dataset/README.md

          6 | 15:41:00  | 15:43:00 | TRAM        | 2       | 164 | 15:27:41   | 15:50:48 | WALKING

 Note also that:
-* 3/13 trips (2 subway + 1 tram) have no corresponding data at all
+* 3/13 trips (2 subway + 1 tram) have no overlapping data at all
-* 10/13 trips matched by walking (in 6/10 cases shadowing the whole trip)
+* 10/13 trips overlap with WALKING (in 6/10 cases shadowing the whole trip)

 ## static timetables